3y45u/Solutions-of-DSA-Questions/README.md

 # Solutions-of-DSA-Questions
 This repository contains the solution of few Data Structure and Algorithms questions.
-All the solutions are in Java and they will certainy help to improve the skills and learn more about various Data Structures.
+All the solutions are in Java and they will certainly help to improve the skills and learn more about various Data Structures.